 Compile your own National Parks Trip.

 This is an example trip; you can adjust this trip in consultation.
-You can stay for more days in N.P.
-Madidi or expand your trip with a visit to the pampas and leave out a visit to N.P.
+For example, you can stay more days in N.P.
+Madidi, extend your trip with a visit to the pampas or omit a visit to N.P.
 Kaa Iya.

 During this trip you will travel at high altitude.
-To prevent you from suffering from altitude sickness, we have built the trip in such a way that your body can gradually get used to the altitude as much as possible.
+To prevent you from suffering from altitude sickness as much as possible, we have designed the trip in such a way that your body can gradually get used to the altitude.
 We advise you to read information about altitude sickness.

 Route: Sa.
 Cruz - N.P.
 Amboró, Sa.
 Cruz - Cochabamba - N.P.
 Torotoro - La Paz - N.P.
 Madidi - La Paz - Uyuni - Salar de Uyuni & N.P.
 Avaroa - Uyuni - Sucre - Sa.
 Cruz - N.P.
 Kaa Iya - Sa.
 Cruz